thunderpleco/aws-query-in-place/README.md

 # Topic 3 - Redshift Spectrum

-Use the RDP information that we have provided to you to connect to Redshift with SQL Workbench/J
+Use the RDP information that we have provided to you to connect to **Amazon Redshift** with **SQL Workbench/J**

-Create the external table, once done, you will be able to see this database "spectrum_db" in Athena, and Glue.
+Create the external table, once done, you will be able to see this database "spectrum_db" in **Amazon Athena**, and **AWS Glue*.

-Please note your *arn:aws:iam::123456789012:role/mySpectrumRole* will be different, its in the SQL Workbench already.
+Please note your **arn:aws:iam::123456789012:role/mySpectrumRole** will be different, its in the SQL Workbench already.

 ```sql
 create external schema spectrum